plattfot/baksnapper/README.md

 -->

 # Baksnapper - backup script for snapper
-Baksnapper is a script for backing up snapshots created by the program snapper using btrfs send and receive.
+Baksnapper is a script for backing up snapshots using btrfs send and receive.
+It currently support backing up snapshots created by [snapper](http://snapper.io/) or [DeNotebak](https://sr.ht/~plattfot/DeNotebak/).

-**Disclaimer**: Baksnapper is still very new therefore it haven't been fully tested yet, so use with caution.

 ## Table of content
 - [Installation](#installation)